5minds/GDrive-Tools/README.md

   The syntax is equivalent to the syntax of the `moveDocument()` Method.
 * `destinationPath(str)`: The path which defines where the copy of the source document should be created.

+The method returns the id of the copied document.

 ## Example